suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

     Serialized Immutable Extensions (..)
 }
 ~~~

+* Track Namespace is serialized as in section 2.4.1 of MOQT.

 Serialized Immutable Extensions MUST include the `Secure Object KID header
 extension` containing the Key ID.